jclwilson/jclwilson.github.io/_posts/2017-09-03-read-receipts-we-will-all-go-together-when-we-go.md

 ---
-title: "✓✓ Read Receipts: We Will All Go Together When We Go"
+title: "✓✓ Read Receipts: We will all go together when we go"
 layout: post
 redirect_from:
 cdn-image: atom-bomb-viewers